Old College, University of Notre Dame: History

 When university founder Rev. Edward Sorin arrived to the site of the present campus in 1842, the only building present was the Log Chapel.
 Rev. Sorin had waited for the arrival of an architect, Mr. Marsile, to build a main building for his university, but the architect did not arrive until August 1843; without the support of Mr. Marsile, Sorin decided to build in the meantime this smaller structure in the spring of 1843.
 This simple brick building, which was ready by the fall of 1843, initially served as dormitories for the students and Holy Cross priests and brothers as well as classroom, clothing room, bakery, and dining hall.
-In the fall of 1843, Old College hosted the school's first five students, as well as seven more who joined the in the following months.
+In the fall of 1843, Old College hosted the school's first five students, as well as seven more who joined in the following months.

 When the priests and students moved into the new college building (the first iteration of the Notre Dame Main Building) built in the fall of 1844, Old College was converted into a residence for the Holy Cross sisters, who also worked at the university and provided the cooking and laundry for the youngest students, as well as a temporary infirmary before that also was moved to the new college building.

 In its history, it housed the Sisters of the Holy Cross, the Brothers of Holy Cross, and it was a college bakery.

 Today, the undergraduate seminary for the United States Province of the Congregation of Holy Cross, Old College is open to those undergraduate men who wish to discern a call to the religious life, while at the same time working to obtain an undergraduate degree.
 The community combines a structured formation program with the advantages of a Notre Dame educational experience.